rhnfzl/reddit-stash/README.md

 ### Prerequisites
 - Python 3.10
+- Reddit API credentials.
 - A Dropbox account with an API token.
-- Reddit API credentials.
+(Optional)

 ### Installation